FarronF/limerick-council-meetings/meetings/2022/03/21-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 21st February 2022.md

 situate at 4 Mitchell Street, Limerick and the intention to bring a Section 183 Notice to Full

-Council in this regard, for approval.---
+Council in this regard, for approval.
+---
 2

 The report, as circulated, was noted by Members.